Six arguments against the Resurrection refuted.

 “No one had actually seen Jesus risen and people who claimed to were just hallucinating with grief.”

-Furthermore, the Bible accounts for Paul’s conversion after he witnessed the resurrected Christ, and he was not even in the state of grief (but instead was on route persecuting Christians).
+An individual can hallucinate; however, Jesus appeared to more than 500 people after His resurrection.
+Furthermore, the Bible accounts for Paul’s conversion after he witnessed the resurrected Christ, and he was not even in a state of grief (but instead was on route persecuting Christians).

 ARGUMENT 4